enabledhq/enabledhq.github.io/_posts/2017-06-02-artificial-general-intelligence.md

 Deep Learning may provide the algorithms that lead to general computation.
 But assuming a similar level of operations per second is required from an AI, our current hardware would need building-sized computers and have very high associated costs to get to human-level intelligence.

 For AI to become ubiquitous, we will need to continue to improve the density of computation and lower the power usage of computers.
-IBM have attempted to do this with their [TrueNorth](http://www.research.ibm.com/articles/brain-chip.shtml)chip which runs neural networks on hardware that is thousands of times more power and heat-efficient than general purpose computers.
+IBM have attempted to do this with their [TrueNorth](http://www.research.ibm.com/articles/brain-chip.shtml) chip which runs neural networks on hardware that is thousands of times more power and heat-efficient than general purpose computers.

 Right now, “we don't have a computer that can function with the capabilities of a six year old, or even a three year old, and so we're very far from [general intelligence](http://www.popsci.com.au/robots/artificial-intelligence/will-artificial-intelligence-ever-actually-match-up-to-the-human-brain-,452463#page-4).”